tensorflow/tfjs-models/pose-detection/README.md

-# Pose Detection in the Browser: PoseNet Model
+# Pose Detection in the Browser

 ## Note: We've just released Version 2.0 with a **new ResNet** model and API.
 Check out the new documentation below.